Guide

 A capability statement is a short document, usually 2 to 4 pages, that summarises who you are, what you do, and why an agency should trust you with their work.
 Think of it as your business resume.

 It is not a proposal for a specific job.
-It is a general document you attach to most tender submissions.
+It is a general document you can attach to tender submissions.
 Some agencies ask for it as part of the submission.
 Others want it upfront when you register as a supplier.
 Either way, having one ready to go saves you time every time you apply.

 Section 02